srinivassaitangudu/helpers1/docs/work_organization/all.use_github.how_to_guide.md

 #### Filing process

+- The title of the PR should match the name of the branch
+  - Look at the existing PRs in the repo for examples
 - Add a description to help reviewers to understand what it is about and what you want the focus to be
 - Add a pointer in the description to the issue that PR is related to - this will ease the GH navigation for you and reviewers
+  - Do **not** link the PR to the issue through the dedicated GH functionality.
+    The reason is that when they are linked, GH automatically closes the issue when the PR is merged, and this is inconvenient if there is more work to do.
+    We always want to have control over when the issue is closed.
+  - Sometimes GH creates these links itself - usually when the PR description contains keywords like "Fixes #<issue_number>".
+So please avoid such phrasing and instead use something more abstract like "Related to
+    #<issue_number>".
-- Leave the assignee field empty
+- Put yourself in the "Assignees" field
-  - This will be done by team leaders
 - Add reviewers to the reviewers list
-  - For optional review just do `@FYI` `person_name` in the description
+  - For optional review just do `FYI @username` in the description
 - Add a corresponding label
   - Usually the first label in the filed PR is `PR_for_reviewers`
   - If it is urgent/blocking, use the `Blocking` label
 - Make sure that the corresponding tests pass
-- Always lint before asking for a review
+- Always lint (and commit files modified by Linter) before asking for a review
 - If the output is a notebook:
   - Publish a notebook, see [here](/docs/work_tools/all.development.how_to_guide.md#publish-notebooks)